-Several different mutations are involved, most affecting the SCN5A gene that encodes the α-subunit of the voltage-dependent cardiac Na channel.
+Several different mutations are involved, most affecting the SCN5A gene that encodes the alpha-subunit of the voltage-dependent cardiac sodium channel.
 Typically, patients have no structural heart disease.
-Nevertheless, relationships with other genetic and acquired structural heart diseases are increasingly being recognized, as are overlap syndromes with long QT syndrome type 3 and with arrhythmogenic right ventricular dysplasia (ARVD).
+Nevertheless, relationships with other genetic and acquired structural heart diseases are increasingly being recognized, as are overlap syndromes with long QT syndrome type 3 Congenital long QT syndrome Torsades de pointes is a specific form of polymorphic ventricular tachycardia in patients with a long QT interval.
+It is characterized by rapid, irregular QRS complexes, which appear to be twisting... read more and with arrhythmogenic right ventricular dysplasia (ARVD).

 In some patients, Brugada syndrome has no clinical expression.
-However, in many patients it leads to syncope or sudden cardiac death due to polymorphic ventricular tachycardia and ventricular fibrillation.
+However, in many patients it leads to syncope or sudden cardiac death due to polymorphic ventricular tachycardia Ventricular Tachycardia (VT) Ventricular tachycardia is ≥ 3 consecutive ventricular beats at a rate ≥ 120 beats/minute.
+Symptoms depend on duration and vary from none to palpitations to hemodynamic collapse and death.
+Diagnosis... read more and ventricular fibrillation Ventricular Fibrillation (VF) Ventricular fibrillation causes uncoordinated quivering of the ventricle with no useful contractions.
+It causes immediate syncope and death within minutes.
+Treatment is with cardiopulmonary... read more .
 Events occur more often at night and are not usually related to exercise.
-Events may also be brought on by fever and by treatment with certain drugs including Na channel blockers, β-blockers, tricyclic antidepressants, lithium, and cocaine.
+Events may also be brought on by fever and by certain drugs, including sodium channel blockers, beta-blockers, tricyclic antidepressants, lithium, and cocaine.

 Diagnosis of Brugada Syndrome